bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     This sets the lowest total alignment score for a segment to be considered alignable.

-    - Lower threshold -> more segments pass: Reduces the minimum anchor‐chain “score” needed, allowing coverage of slightly lower‐similarity segments.
+    - Lower threshold -> more segments pass: Reduces the minimum anchor-chain “score” needed, allowing coverage of slightly lower-similarity segments.

     - Capturing borderline repeats: If your array has moderate or partial matches, a lower threshold ensures those partial alignments survive, rather than being thrown out.